Stinging nettles for chickens: a natural boost for your flock.

-Can chickens eat nettles?
-Pin the article for later.
+Can chickens eat stinging nettles?

 This is a long, detailed article.
 Use these links to jump to a section you need, or carry on reading for all the information.